manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 Act 2002.
 For this reason, this field is marked as required where not implicit.

 Best practices:
-* Use the full name of the Act (e.g. Reserves Act 1977), not abbreviations like “RA77”.
+* Use the full name of the act (e.g. Reserves Act 1977), not abbreviations like “RA77”.
-* Each spatial extent should correspond to a single legislative Act.
+* Each spatial extent should correspond to a single legislative act.
 If multiple acts apply, separate spatial features should be created for each.

-Examples of common protected area related legislation can be found in the below section
+Examples of common protected area related legislation can be found in the below section.

 <br>